rhazzed/arecibo/README.md

-Install all of the following dependencies onto your Raspberry Pi - aircrack-ng pciutils wireshark tshark tcpduils tcpdump
+Install all of the following dependencies onto your Raspberry Pi - aircrack-ng pciutils tshark tcputils tcpdump
 Adafruit_Python_PCA9685
+wireshark (optional)

 Clone this github repository (arecibo)

 Add a Panda 2.4/5 GHz WiFi adapter to your Pi

+Attach your directional WiFi antenna to one connector on the Panda adapter, and add a 50-ohm termination to the other Panda connector

-Stop Raspbian from trying to manage that Panda adapter by adding this to the end of /etc/dhcpcd.conf -
+Stop Raspbian from trying to manage the Panda WiFi adapter by adding this to the end of /etc/dhcpcd.conf -

     denyinterfaces wlan1